teodorgross/awesome-ai/projects/huggingface.md

 - Organizations preferring open-source solutions
 - Anyone interested in democratized AI access

-HuggingChat represents Hugging Face's commitment to democratizing AI access, providing everyone with the opportunity to experience and benefit from the community's best AI chat models without barriers or costs.
+HuggingChat represents Hugging Face's commitment to democratizing AI access, providing everyone with the opportunity to experience and benefit from the community's best Chat models without barriers or costs.